 Most of my excuses were time, cost and whether I could I call myself a proper Photographer to justify investing in this new software (that inner negative voice again…).
 However, I kept focusing on the cost.

 I had purchased Photoshop two years ago, which you may know, is not exactly cheap and I kept telling myself that I couldn’t invest in Lightroom…until I realised that money was just an excuse.
-I was just too scare of the unknown.
-Once I realised that, I decided to take the plunge and start using Lightroom.
+I was just too scared of the unknown.
+Once I realised that I decided to take the plunge and start using Lightroom.